oktokat/STAT545-hw01-harper-kaitlyn/hw01_gapminder.md

 </div>
 So it seems like we can glean a few things from this summary.
 This looks like a longitudinal data set from 1952 to 2007, with 12 observations from most countries.

-Okay fineeee, we'll do one plot just for good measure!
+Okay fineeee, I'll do one little plot just for good measure!
 <div class = "color">

 ```r